-Be alert to people who try to pass themselves off as gas company personnel or who claim to offer a Columbia Gas refund.
+Be alert to people who try to pass themselves off as gas company personnel or who claim to offer a Columbia Gas of Massachusetts refund.
 All account transactions are handled electronically or through the mail.
-If an energy efficiency program inspection is needed or a "rebate" is hand-delivered to a customer, it would only occur during a scheduled visit --NEVER without an appointment.
+If an energy efficiency program inspection is needed or a rebate is hand-delivered to a customer, it would only occur during a scheduled visit - never without an appointment.

 Our employees and contractors carry photo identification and will gladly show it upon request.
 Ask to see it before allowing anyone who claims to be a utility representative into your home.
 If you’re still unsure after seeing the ID, please call us to confirm that the person at your door is one of our employees or contractors.
 Be sure to report any suspicious activity to the police.

-Most Columbia Gas employees drive clearly marked vehicles that are easy to identify, too.
+Most Columbia Gas of Massachusetts employees drive clearly marked vehicles that are easy to identify.